Slider2732-2/Electrostatics-Circuit/README.md

 The full circuit diagram is to follow, but the base circuit has been uploaded. <br>
 See the Slider2732_ YouTube channel for more information and videos about this project. <br>
-This project uses the Arduino IDE for code development.<br>
+This project uses the Arduino IDE for code development. <br>
+Current version is ElectrostaticDetector_V101.ino, which is Version 1.01
 <br>
 ![Picture](./Pictures/ESVsmall.jpg)
 <br>